CGAJAY/py-libraries-explained/README.md

-# Pandas
+# 🐼 Pandas Examples - Beginner Friendly

-`Pandas` is used for data manipulation and analysis

-## Pandas allows us to

--   Work with tables(Just like Excel or Google Sheets)
+This branch contains beginner-friendly examples using the **Pandas** library in Python.
+Each example is well-commented to help new learners understand how to manipulate and analyze data using Pandas.

+## ✅ Topics Covered

+-   Creating DataFrames
+-   Accessing columns
+-   Filtering rows based on conditions
+-   Renaming columns
+-   Handling missing values
+-   Sorting data
+-   Grouping and aggregation
+-   Adding or modifying columns
--   Clean and filter data easily
+-   Concatenating and merging DataFrames
--   Read from CSV, Excel, JSON, etc.
+-   Creating pivot tables